 In the U.S. the True Match Foundation retail price varies from retailer to retailer.
-Chains like target sel the famous foundation for $5.79 USD, while Ulta sells the product for $10.99 USD.
-The foundation is often highly discounted during weekly sales.
+Chains like Target sell the famous foundation for $5.79, while Ulta sells the product for $10.99.
+Also, retailers frequently feature the foundation in weekly sales or promotions.

-The L’OREAL True Match packaging is a total fail.
-It is hard to get out the right amount of foundation without wasting product.
-I wish that L’OREAL would repackaging this foundation.
-A pump, an applicator, or a squeeze tube could make application easier.
+Unfortunately, the L’OREAL True Match packaging is a total fail.
+More specifically, the packaging makes it difficult to get out the right amount of product without wasting the foundation.
+As a result, I wish that L’OREAL would repackaging this foundation.
+A pump, an applicator, or a squeeze tube could make application easier and less wasteful.

 Finding the correct foundation shade is the largest struggle that consumers face when purchasing complexion products at the drugstore.
 Not being able to test different shades on the skin makes it difficult to select the right match.
 Moreover, the shade selection process becomes burdensome when there are only slight nuances between shades.

 Although I knew my undertone, I struggled to land on a shade.
 To help me select my shade, I used some other drugstore classics as a reference point – Maybelline Fit Me Matte & Poreless (120) and the Wet n’ Wild Photo Focus Foundation (Soft Beige).
 The below photo shows the L’Oreal TrueMatch Foundation compared to my other foundations.

 Although I found a shade that was similar to other foundations in my collection, these shades are slightly too dark for my skin tone now.
 When I was younger, not only was my coloring darker but it was very neutral.
 As I’ve aged, my skin tone naturally lightened and began to look more cool-toned.